sphinx-doc/sphinx/doc/internals/organization.rst

 Core membership is predicated on continued active contribution to the project.
 In general, prospective cores should demonstrate:

-- a good understanding of one of more components of Sphinx
+- a good understanding of one or more components of Sphinx

 - a history of helpful, constructive contributions